The Best Cafes New York City Has to Offer

 The success of Bluestone Lane coffee reflects the fact that the argument has been won.
 The uniquely designed coffee shops offer you some of the best coffee around.

-8. Stumptown Coffee Roasters is a Classic Choice
+8. Stumptown Coffee Roasters

 Named the second-best coffee roasters in the country, the coffee here is certainly something out of the ordinary.
 According to the coffee judges, "Stumptown can legitimately claim a degree of authorship over the current specialty coffee zeitgeist."